jerryscript-project/iotjs/docs/help/Getting-Started.md

 * quiet: a flag that indicates if the driver suppresses console outputs of test case.
 * output-file: a file name where the driver leaves output.
 * skip-module: a module list to skip test of specific modules.
+* output-coverage: a flag that indicates wether coverage data should be written to disk

 ##### Options example